 Harrisburg DUI Attorney

 Because the stakes are so high, you shouldn’t sit back and let the prosecution put you away or give you excessive penalties.
 Pennsylvania DUI attorney Steven Kellis will defend you and argue for your charges to be dropped or reduced.
-He has years of experience helping clients move past their mistakes, and he’ll help you too.
+He has years of experience helping clients overcome their mistakes and help you.

 Call (215) 977-4183 for a free case consultation.